 Rotator cuff injuries and tears are often the result of wear and tear caused by repeated overhead movements.
 They’re commonly seen in those who are either in professions that require overhead work, like painters and carpenters, or people who play sports that put the shoulder under repetitive stress, such as baseball, tennis, or swimming.

 If your rotator cuff tears because of a single injury, like a fall, seek medical care as soon as possible to facilitate your recovery.

 There are two types of rotator cuff tears.
 With a partial tear, the tendon on the top of your shoulder becomes frayed or damaged.
 In a complete tear, the tendon is pulled off the bone, or a tear occurs that goes the whole way through the tendon.

-If you have a partial tear, Dr. Baylis or Dr. Burns may recommend resting your shoulder and treating pain and inflammation with over-the-counter pain relievers like ibuprofen or acetaminophen.
-They may also teach you strengthening and stabilizing exercises to do daily.
+If you have a partial tear, Dr. Baylis may recommend resting your shoulder and treating pain and inflammation with over-the-counter pain relievers like ibuprofen or acetaminophen.
+He may also teach you strengthening and stabilizing exercises to do daily.

 If your rotator cuff tear is extensive, the team at Premier Orthopaedics & Sports Medicine may suggest surgery to repair the damage.
 Your doctor may need to reattach the tendon to your bone or stitch the tendon back together.

 In some cases, the doctor removes a small amount of bone or tissue, giving the tendon more room to move without becoming irritated or inflamed.

 If you think you have a rotator cuff injury or tear, don’t wait to seek help.
 The sooner you treat your shoulder, the better it heals.
 Call Premier Orthopaedics & Sports Medicine today to schedule your appointment or book it online now.